Mr. William (Bill) A. Baker, Jr.

 |Mr. William H. Bingham, Sr., PE|

 Mr. Bingham is a licensed professional engineer and is president and owner of Hercules Contractors and Engineers, Inc., of Cayce, South Carolina.
 A lay representative from the Second Congressional District, Mr. Bingham was elected in 2002 to the MUSC Board of Trustees.
-Mr. Bingham is a graduate of the University of South Carolina.
-He served in the United States Air Force from 1950 to 1954.
+Mr. Bingham is a graduate of the University of South Carolina and served in the United States Air Force from 1950 to 1954.
 He served on the State Private Industry Council of South Carolina and received the Contractor of the Year Award in 2000.
 Mr. Bingham is also an officer of the Cayce-West Columbia Lions Club and a member of the West-Metro Chamber of Commerce.
 He and his wife Mary Lynn have three children.